idhuohua/GPSdesign/README.md

 2. Install dependencies of Python:

    - Enter the `GPSdesign_API` directory:
-   - Set up the environment and install dependencies using Conda:
+   - Set up the environment and install dependencies using Python 3:

      ```bash
      py -3 -m venv venv